4minitz/4minitz/doc/user/usermanual.md

 * **"Delete Item"** will delete this item after a security question.
 Action Items from a previous meeting can not be deleted - they can only be set to "done".
 So you will get rid of them in the next meeting.

 ### Adding Details
+Details can be added directly in the dialog of new Information Items and Action Items.

-By clicking the "Add Details" menu on Information Items and Action Items it is possible to add details to them.
+If the Item already exists it is possible to add details to them by clicking the "Add Details" menu on Information Items and Action Items.

 In the details editor it is possible to use markdown syntax to create rich text formatting like headings, bold, italic, bullet lists, etc.